2018 Major League Baseball postseason: (4) New York Yankees vs. (5) Oakland Athletics

 This was the fourth postseason meeting between the Athletics and Yankees.
 The Yankees had won the previous three meetings (1981, 2000, 2001).
-The Yankees defeated the Athletics 7-2 to advance to the ALDS for the second year in a row.
+The Yankees defeated the Athletics in a blowout win to advance to the ALDS for the second year in a row.

 National League Wild Card

 (4) Chicago Cubs vs. (5) Colorado Rockies

-The Rockies upset the Cubs in a 13-inning duel, 2-1, to advance to the NLDS for the first time since 2007.
+The Rockies upset the Cubs in a thirteen-inning duel, 2–1, to advance to the NLDS for the first time since 2009.

 American League Division Series

 (1) Boston Red Sox vs. (4) New York Yankees

-This was the fourth postseason meeting in the history of the Yankees-Red Sox rivalry.
-They had last met in the 2004 ALCS, where the Red Sox became the first team in MLB history to win a series after facing a 3-0 series deficit.
+This was the fourth postseason meeting in the history of the Yankees–Red Sox rivalry.
+They had last met in the ALCS in 2004, where the Red Sox became the first team in MLB history to win a series after facing a 3–0 series deficit.
 The Red Sox again defeated the Yankees to advance to the ALCS for the first time since 2013.

-The Red Sox took Game 1 by one run, but the Yankees evened the series with a 6-2 victory in Game 2.
-Game 3 was the most notable matchup of the series, as the Red Sox blew out the Yankees 16-1 in Yankee Stadium, handing the Yankees their worst postseason loss ever.
-The Red Sox took a 4-0 lead in Game 4, and while the Yankees cut their lead to one in the bottom of the ninth, the Red Sox still held on to close out the series.
+The Red Sox took Game 1 by one run as closer Craig Kimbrel held off a late Yankees rally.
+The Yankees evened the series with a 6–2 victory in Game 2 thanks to three home runs from Gary Sánchez and Aaron Judge respectively.
+Game 3 was the most notable matchup of the series, as the Red Sox blew out the Yankees 16–1 in Yankee Stadium despite having only one home run from Brock Holt, handing the Yankees their worst postseason loss ever.
+The Red Sox took a 4–0 lead in Game 4, and while the Yankees cut their lead to one in the bottom of the ninth, the Red Sox still held on to close out the series.

-The Yankees and Red Sox would meet once more in the 2021 AL Wild Card Game, which was won by the Red Sox at Fenway Park.
+The Yankees and Red Sox would meet again in the Wild Card round in 2021 and 2025, with the Red Sox winning the former and the Yankees winning the latter.

 (2) Houston Astros vs. (3) Cleveland Indians

 The Astros swept the Indians to return to the ALCS for the second year in a row.

-The series was not close - the Astros took Game 1 in a blowout, and won Game 2 by a 3-1 score.
-The Astros completed the sweep with a blowout victory in Game 3 in Cleveland.
+Justin Verlander pitched five solid innings as the Astros blew out the Indians in Game 1.
+Houston’s Gerrit Cole outdueled Cleveland’s Carlos Carrasco in a pitcher’s duel in Game 2 as they took a 2–0 series lead headed to Cleveland.
+The Astros blew out the Indians again in Game 3 to close out the series.

-This was the last postseason appearance for the Indians until 2020.